Mykola-CI/carols-whimsy/README.md

 - **Initial Project Phase:** This project represents the foundational stage of a future business venture.
 It serves as a prototype for the envisioned commercial platform, providing a basis for further development and refinement.
 - **Incomplete Feature Set:** Given the constraints of time, the project is not yet fully realized.
 While it includes essential features to initiate commercial operations, there are numerous enhancements required to reach a fully operational and comprehensive platform.
 It is designed to evolve and expand over time.
 - **Priority Future Developments:** Key features that need to be prioritized in future iterations include:
-  - Customer ratings and reviews to enhance user engagement and trust.
+  - <ins>Customer ratings and reviews</ins> to enhance user engagement and trust.
-  - Advanced filtering options and faceted navigation to improve product discoverability.
+  - <ins>Advanced filtering options</ins> and faceted navigation to improve product discoverability.
-  - Stock availability control to ensure accurate inventory management.
+  - <ins>Stock availability control</ins> to mark out of stock items and ensure customer is alerted on delivery terms.
-  - Efficient customer contact handling to facilitate communication and support.
+  - <ins>Efficient customer contact handling</ins> to facilitate communication and support.

 - **Non-Realistic Pricing:** The prices displayed in Carol's catalog are placeholders and do not reflect actual market values.
 - **Fictitious Contact Information:** The contact details provided for the shop are fictional and intended solely for demonstration purposes.